-On Denis's behalf, we sued Empire Life for all benefits owing and for future benefits.
+On Denis's behalf, we sued his insurance company for all benefits owing and for future benefits.
 In order to establish entitlement to benefits, extensive medical records and further assessments had to be carried out.
 It was also necessary to involve experts in accounting to establish the impact of Denis's illness on his ability to sustain his income as a dentist.

-After this extensive review, and following the completion of Examinations for Discovery, where both we and Empire Life's lawyers asked extensive questions, it was agreed that it was in everyone's interests to attend a mediation to see if a settlement could be worked out.
+After this extensive review, and following the completion of Examinations for Discovery, where both we and his insurance company's lawyers asked extensive questions, it was agreed that it was in everyone's interests to attend a mediation to see if a settlement could be worked out.

 Payment and Validation

 When Denis attended at mediation, a lump-sum settlement was negotiated in his favour.
 The negotiated amount allowed him to plan an orderly departure from his practice and provided him with peace of mind for the future so that he could consider some alternative careers that met with his interests and more importantly would allow him to work at the pace that his symptoms would permit.